az-digital/arizona-bootstrap/site/content/docs/5.0/components/photo-gallery.md

 The custom Photo Gallery component uses Bootstrap [carousel]({{< docsref "/components/carousel" >}}) and [modal]({{< docsref "/components/modal" >}}) components to allow users to browse a collection of images.
 The Photo Gallery has two display options: Grid and Slider.

+{{< callout warning >}}
+**Heads up!** The Photo Gallery CSS and markup has changed due to breaking changes with carousels and modals in Bootstrap 5, along with styling updates for Arizona Bootstrap 5.
+Implementations of the Photo Gallery should be updated to use the new markup as shown in the examples below.
+{{< /callout >}}

 ## Grid

 With the Grid display, all images in the gallery are presented in a grid layout.
 Each image can be clicked on to open a modal and view a large version of the full image.
 The carousel in the modal allows users to scroll through the entire gallery.
 Images are displayed without cropping and captions will not cover any part of the image, just like the <a href="#full-image-style">Slider Full Image Style</a> below.